Last Updated Monday 18th May 14.45pm

 - College IT supports are available to you if you require assistance.
 Please email email@example.com

 Any changes to assessments will be communicated directly to you by your Programme Director but the aim is that the majority of remaining assessments will be submitted through Moodle as scheduled.

 Any learners who are on placement should follow any advice/guidelines issued by your host organisation.

-All College events taking place up until April 19th have been postponed until further notice.
+All College events taking place during this semester have been postponed until further notice.